-There are various ways to manage the symptoms of ADHD that are worth noting, as they can result in an enhanced wellbeing and a better quality of life.
-It doesn’t necessarily mean you’ll be going off ADHD meds, these are simply non-medicinal ways to help you cope.
+There are various ways to manage the symptoms of ADHD without medication that are worth noting, as they can result in enhanced wellbeing and a better quality of life.
+It doesn't necessarily mean you'll be going off ADHD meds, these are simply non-medicinal ways to help you cope.

 Maintain Physical Wellness

 Much can be said of living a healthy lifestyle, such as incorporating a balanced diet and adequate exercise, even if you do not live with the symptoms of ADHD.
 The foods we eat as well as our activity levels can have a direct impact on how we feel, which extends to every other area of life.

 Diet and exercise may prove useful in managing symptoms such as focus and energy levels.
 Exercise can also be a good outlet for restlessness, hyperactivity, or impulsivity.
 Some sufferers have also found many benefits in acupuncture for ADHD as a natural alternative treatment.

 In addition to diet and exercise, sleep is an important aspect of physical wellness.
 A lack of sleep can exacerbate inattention and cause other symptoms to flare up, such as irritability, so it is important to get a good night’s rest.

 It is also important to avoid substances that may aggravate symptoms, namely alcohol as well as certain drugs or medications, as they can have a significant impact on mood, behavior, and health.
 Those with ADHD are more susceptible to developing addictions, so it is important to mange the use of substances wisely.

 Tackle Planning, Goal Setting, and Organization